Alireza-shm/CatBoost_SOO_Prediction/README.md

 </p>

 ## Spatial Mapping and Results Using Arc Geographic Information System (GIS)
-The prediction results are plotted on the map of Florida by extracting `SHAP` values and importing into the Online ArcGIS which is accessible :
+The prediction results are plotted on the map of Florida by extracting `SHAP` values and importing into the Online ArcGIS.

 <p align="center">
 		<img align="left" src="https://github.com/Alireza-shm/CatBoost_SOO_Prediction/blob/main/Images/Result.png" "height="300" width="300" />